adam-zhu/huffman-app/README.md

   return <input type="text" value={search_input_value} onChange={search_input_change_handler} />
 };
 ```

+> If `dispatch` is the walkie-talkie, then actions are the preprogrammed message buttons on it.

 What about when we need to make a network request? `redux-thunk`.
 Check comments in `src/Store/user/thinks.js` for explanation.